setalosas/beefx/README.md

 Everything in the Core must work in headless mode, the Extension part contains components which can or cannot be used without Ui.

-In the wiki there is (or soon will be) a detailed desciption of how to create, connect and control beeFX filters, it's basically works the same way as for every similar library.
+In the wiki there is (or soon will be) a detailed desciption of how to create, connect and control beeFX filters, it's basically works the same way as every similar library.

 ## The beeFX Playground